publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptD/m__us_usc_t42_s653.md

             (G) __Expiration of authority__

-                The authority under this paragraph shall expire on November 18, 2011.
+            The authority under this paragraph shall be in effect as follows:

+                (i) During the period beginning on December 26, 2007, and ending on November 18, 2011.

+                (ii) During the period beginning on September 30, 2013, and ending 180 days after that date.

     (k) __Fees__